 Research your niche to establish what makes you different from others.
 It’s the only way of defining your unique selling point.
-That is a vital factor for beating the competition and raising to the top.
+That is a vital factor for beating the competition and rising to the top.

 It will help you to see how your successful competitors get and keep their readers.
 They must be doing something right, so keep your enemies close.
 Besides, competitor analysis might reveal some gaps that your niche hasn’t fulfilled yet.

 We’ve already talked about the ideal reader, and audience definition is exactly that.
 Understand who they are, what they want, and get inspired.
-And you’ll be able to meet their expectations to both of your delights.
+And you’ll be able to meet their expectations for both of your delights.

 A differentiating point is nothing but a unique value that your blog promises to readers.
-It is an integral part of your brand, something that your personality, voice, image and message need to reflect.
+It is an integral part of your brand, something that your personality, voice, image, and message need to reflect.
 Your brand definition is who you are as a blogger and a businessman.

-Will your offer your product for free, charge for your content, or choose a combination of both?
+Will your offer your product for free, charge for your content or choose a combination of both?
 Many bloggers provide articles at no cost but charge for premium content such as eBooks.

 Even if you don’t charge for the membership, you’ll need to have a sales plan in place.
 It’s what describes the conversion process.
 Starting with lead generation, the strategy you use for acquiring new readers.
 Ending with retention, the strategy you use for keeping them around.

 If ingenious, an advertising campaign can generate new leads without a single dollar spent.
 But, you’ll have to assume that your organic reach won’t be huge at the beginning.
 Thus, you will have to allocate some marketing and promo budget.

 If you choose to focus on social media (and, you should), you’ll need to develop a plan and align it with your broader marketing strategy.
 Keep those goals in mind while making it: